A Kick-Ass Reboot Juice Habit For You!

 There are several different ways to make juice from vegetables and fruits, but mainly you’ll encounter two types:

-- The type represented by the Breville and Champion juicers grind/cut the juice from the produce, which the Breville does by a fast spinning, wheel shaped, centrifugal grinder, and the Champion does by a slow, powerful spinning metal teeth embedded auger, both shown here, first the Breville, then the Champion:
+The Breville and Champion juicers grind/cut the juice from the produce, which the Breville does by a fast spinning, wheel shaped, centrifugal grinder, and the Champion does by a slow, powerful spinning metal teeth embedded auger, both shown here, first the Breville, then the Champion:

 Although it looks similar to the Champion’s cutting auger, notice that the Omega’s has no cutting blades, as it does not cut the juice from the pulp, but rather presses it out.